 Yen-Yu Lin

 This course approaches art as a sociological subject.
 The course covers a wide range of topics related to art and civil society, from contexts of creativity to production and reception, in addition to marketing, interpretation, and politics.
-The syllabus is divided into four units.
-In Unit 1, we'll begin by studying foundational concepts, including taste, art worlds, and methods.
-In Unit 2, we will examine how artworks are produced, evaluated, and exchanged in the traditional "art market."
-Unit 3 focuses on the objects and genres of art, developing our sociological mindfulness of exclusion and hierarchy in the art worlds.
-Digging deeper into the question of exclusion and hierarchy, Unit 4 focuses on the politics of art.
-We will look at communities of artists traditionally marginalized by the mainstream art market, including Outsider Artists, African American artists, Native American artists, and queer artists.
-On that, we reflect on intersectionality in the global production and reception of artwork.
+The syllabus is divided into three units.
+In Unit 1, we will examine how artworks are produced, evaluated, and exchanged in the traditional "art market."
+Unit 2 focuses on the objects and genres of art, developing our sociological mindfulness of exclusion and hierarchy in the art worlds.
+Digging deeper into the question of exclusion and hierarchy, Unit 3 asks how art can move us in so many creative ways.
+We will look at communities of artists traditionally marginalized by the mainstream art market.
 After taking this course, students are expected to be able to apply their sociological imagination to the art worlds, systematically analyze art as a social and political object, and engage in creative collective actions for social justice.